tramitit/guides/en/hungary/passport_application.md

 ---
-title: "Passport application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Step by Step Guide to Hungarian Passport Application"
-description: "A comprehensive guide detailing how to apply for a Hungarian passport."
+- Hungary
+date: '2024-06-07'
+description: Learn how Hungarian citizens can apply for a passport at an embassy, including eligibility, documents needed, and steps like an interview and oath-taking.
 draft: false
+meta_title: 'Hungarian Passport: Application Procedure and Required Documents'
+title: 'Hungarian Passport: Application Procedure and Required Documents'
-translationKey: "hungary-passport_application"
+translationKey: hungary-passport_application
 ---

 ## Description
 ### What is it?